NOTICE TO EXCLUDE SECURITY OF TENURE

 for a term commencing on ________.

-3. The landlord has, not less than 14 days before I enter into the tenancy, or become contractually bound to do so, served on ________ a notice in the form, or substantially in the form, set out in Schedule 3 to the Regulatory Reform (Business Tenancies) (England and Wales) Order 2003. ________ produces with this declaration a copy of the notice marked with the initials of the signatory to this agreement.
+3. The Landlord has, not less than 14 days before I enter into the tenancy, or become contractually bound to do so, served on me a notice in the form, or substantially in the form, set out in Schedule 1 to the Regulatory Reform (Business Tenancies) (England and Wales) Order 2003.
+The form of notice set out in that Schedule is reproduced above.

-4. The tenant has read the notice referred to in paragraph 3 above and accept the consequences of entering into the agreement referred to in paragraph 2 above.
+4. I have read the notice referred to in paragraph 3 above and accept the consequences of entering into the agreement referred to in paragraph 2 above.

 ________